ddnexus/pagy/docs/api/calendar.md

 Since they are meant to be used in the UI, they use the user/server local time in order to make sense for the UI.
 For that reason their input (the `:period` variable) and output (the `from` and `to` accessors) are always local time.

 If you use `ActiveRecord`, your app should set the `Time.zone` for your user or your server.
-Then you can convert an UTC time from the storage to a local `Time`/`TimeWithZone` object for the calendar very easily with:
+Then you can convert an UTC time from the storage to a local `TimeWithZone` object for the calendar very easily with:

 ```ruby
 utc_time.in_time_zone